WHAT IS A WORLDVIEW & WHY IS IT IMPORTANT

 Marriage is important to God.
 The Bible both begins and ends with a marriage (Genesis 2, Revelation 22).
 And yet a proper understanding of the nature of marriage, as well as its importance, continues to slip away in our culture.
 In this session, Sean provides both the biblical and non-biblical evidence for how to make a case for natural marriage.
 Sean considers some common objections, and he provides some practical steps for how the church can build a marriage culture with both grace and truth.

-ADDRESSING HOMOSEXUALITY: COMPASSION AND CLARITY
+ENGAGING THE LGBTQ CONVERSATION: COMPASSION AND CLARITY

 How do we love our LGBTQ friends?
 What does the Bible say about homosexual behavior and identity?
 One thing we know for sure is that God loves gay people.
 And so should we.
 In this session, Sean offers a biblically informed, yet gracious approach to this contentious issue to help us respond with both clarity and compassion.